Customer Disclosure Statement

 Our firm backs up our important records in a geographically separate area.
 While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within the amount of time described in their Business Continuity Plan.
-Your orders could be delayed during this period.
+Your orders and requests for funds and securities could be delayed during this period.

 Significant Business Disruptions: The Company’s plan takes into account two kinds Significant Business Disruptions, internal and external.
 Internal SBDs affect only the Company’s ability to communicate and do business, such as a fire or loss electrical power in the office or building.

 External SBDs prevent the operation of the securities markets or a number of firms, such as a terrorist attack, a natural disaster, or another event that causes a wide-scale, regional disruption in essential services.

 Internal SBDs: In the event of a disruption in the Company’s business operations due an internal SBD, the Company will attempt to continue to conduct business as usual by utilizing alternative communication methods (if available), such as the Internet, cell phones, etc., or by moving its operations to an alternative location.

 If personnel or operations must be moved to an alternate location, the Company anticipates that it will resume regular operations within 5 hours.